twilio-labs/function-templates/sip-quickstart/README.md

 [X] Create SIP Domain based on function name ()
 [X] Create SIP Credentials
-[ ] Create a Function that routes to SIP Based on extension [ ] Create a Function that dials out and chooses outbound caller id from a menu [ ] Build a Zoiper config
+[X] Create a Function that routes to SIP Based on extension [ ] Build a Zoiper config
+[ ] Change caller id